 How EPP works

-The four components of EPP are:
+The three components of EPP are:

 - Personal development,

-- Community volunteering,
+- Community volunteering, and

-- University contribution, and
+- University contribution.

 To gain different levels of achievement in the programme, you'll complete a range of modules and volunteering hours.